SDCG69/SDCG-V10/content/fiction/prof.md

 Dr. Mercer’s breath caught when Calloway’s fingers slid higher, pushing the sleeve of her blouse up just enough to expose the delicate skin of her inner wrist.
 His thumb pressed there—right over her racing pulse—as if he enjoyed feeling it jump beneath his touch.
 “You’re shaking,” he murmured, lips quirking.
 “Didn’t take you for the nervous type, Professor.”

-SUMMARY^1: Calloway pushes boundaries by suggesting an extra credit session, his touch lingering deliberately as he flirts.
-Mercer hesitates but doesn’t stop him when he presses closer, his teasing words and deliberate caresses unraveling her composure.

 She should’ve shoved him away.
 Should’ve reminded him of the power dynamic, the ethics, the fact that her career could shatter like glass if anyone walked in.
 But the heat of his hand was intoxicating, and the way he looked at her—like she was something to unravel rather than impress—made her skin burn.
 “You’re overestimating your effect,” she lied, tilting her chin up.

 Calloway chuckled, low and knowing.
 His free hand came up to pluck her glasses off, folding them neatly before setting them aside.
 Without them, the room blurred at the edges, but his face stayed sharp—close enough that she could count the faint stubble shadowing his jaw.
 “Then why,” he said, leaning in until his breath warmed her mouth, “are you leaning toward me?”

 The truth was, she hadn’t even realized she had.
 Her body had betrayed her, drawn to his like gravity.
 Before she could answer, his lips brushed hers—not quite a kiss, just the ghost of one, teasing.
 It was maddening.

+## Two - Rules

 Dr. Mercer snapped.
 Her hands fisted in his shirt, yanking him the last inch forward.
 The kiss was messy, all teeth and desperation, and Calloway groaned against her mouth, his fingers tangling in her hair to tilt her head back.
 The desk dug into her thighs as he crowded her against it, his hips slotting between hers with a deliberate roll that made her gasp.

-SUMMARY^1: Mercer initially resists but succumbs as Calloway removes her glasses and teases her with a near-kiss.
-Her restraint shatters when she pulls him into a heated, desperate embrace, their bodies pressing together against the desk.

 The chair scraped violently against the floor as Dr. Mercer stood—or tried to—her legs wobbling under the sudden shift in balance.
 Calloway caught her by the waist before she could stumble, his grip firm enough to steady her, loose enough that she could’ve pulled away.
 She didn’t.
 His laugh was a hot puff against her neck.
 “Careful,” he murmured, nipping at her earlobe.
 “Wouldn’t want you falling for me.”